Afghan Heritage Mapping Partnership

 GIS Training in Kabul

 The Partnership also includes a GIS training program for archaeologists and cultural heritage specialists in Afghanistan.
-This training will begin in January 2017 and will be led by the Oriental Institute’s GIS trainer in Kabul, Jessica Giraud, in collaboration with the GIS faculty of Kabul Polytechnic University (KPU).
+Training began in January 2017 and was led by the Oriental Institute’s GIS trainer in Kabul, Jessica Giraud, in collaboration with the GIS faculty of Kabul Polytechnic University (KPU).
 KPU has two GIS laboratories outfitted with one hundred computers powered by stored solar energy and loaded with GIS software.
 These laboratories were created with support from a grant from the US Embassy in Kabul, led by Dr. Hussein Abaza (Kennesaw State University, Atlanta).
 The CAMEL Lab provides teaching resources and curricula in order to extend KPU’s expertise to archaeological applications of GIS and to inform students who will work in the urban planning and mining sectors about cultural heritage concerns.
 The training program began in October 2016 with an instructor-training course led by Jessica Giraud at KPU, facilitated by the efforts of Alejandro Gallego, the Oriental Institute’s Field Director in Kabul.
 We are grateful to have such terrific infrastructure and partners to facilitate our training program.

-AHMP Team members
+Current AHMP Team members

-Anthony Lauricella (CAMEL Acting Director)
+Anthony J. Lauricella (CAMEL Acting Director)